Homeownership

 Think of it like rounding up your coffee purchases to the nearest dollar.
 Except in this case, every extra dollar is working to reduce your mortgage faster.

-Edmonton’s housing market offers exceptional value.
-You can find a quality family home in a great neighbourhood for a price point that would be impossible in most other major Canadian cities.
+Edmonton’s home prices sit well below Toronto’s and Vancouver’s.
+You can find a quality family home in a good neighbourhood for a price point that would be out of reach in those cities.
 That affordability advantage means your mortgage is likely smaller than it would be elsewhere, which makes these strategies even more effective.
+Just remember the mortgage is not the only ongoing cost: budget for Edmonton property tax and maintenance too.

 A $450,000 mortgage in Summerside or The Hamptons is manageable.
 Apply even two or three of the strategies above, and you could own that home outright 5 to 8 years early while saving $50,000 to $100,000 in interest.
 That is real money that stays in your pocket.